rebinreji123/vazhavilayil_rebin_crushing_bugs/README.md

 **README.md**

-# Project Name
+# Code Debugging

-Welcome to the README file for the Project Name.
-This document provides an overview of the project, its purpose, and instructions on how to use it.
+Welcome to the README file for the code debugging.
+This document provides an overview of the project, bugs, how i fixed it.

 ## Table of Contents